project-flexos/asplos22-ae/README.md

 > applications’ safety/performance requirements, when new hardware isola- tion
 > mechanisms are rolled out, or when existing ones break.
 >
-> We present Chrysalis, a novel OS allowing users to easily specialize the
+> We present FlexOS, a novel OS allowing users to easily specialize the
 > safety and isolation strategy of an OS at com- pilation/deployment time
 > instead of design time.
 This modular LibOS is composed of fine-grained
 > components that can be isolated via a range of hardware protection mechanisms